 Academic Career and Research Areas

 Professor Holzmann studied medicine at LMU Munich.
 His scientific work took him to Stanford University (Palo Alto, USA) and the Max Planck Institute for Biochemistry (Martinsried).
 He has worked at TUM since 1991, initially at the Institute for Medical Microbiology, Immunology and Hygiene, then at the Surgical Clinic and Policlinic of Klinikum rechts der Isar.
-From 1995 – 2000 he led the DFG Clinical Research Group "Immunosuppression and Postoperative Sepsis".
-Since 2001 he has been a spokesperson for DFG Collaborative Research Centre 576 "Facultative Microbial Pathogenicity and Hereditary Immunity".
+From 1995–2000 he led the DFG Clinical Research Group "Immunosuppression and Postoperative Sepsis".
+He acted as a spokesperson for DFG Collaborative Research Centre 576 "Facultative Microbial Pathogenicity and Hereditary Immunity" from 2001–2011.